10th International (Hybrid) r3.0 Conference 2023

 Our Conference Location

-The Conference will be held at Pakhuis de Zwijger, Piet Heinkade 179, 1019 HC Amsterdam, The Netherlands
+The Conference was hold at Pakhuis de Zwijger, Piet Heinkade 179, 1019 HC Amsterdam, The Netherlands